Leigh Hart: Wakachangi beer

-In July 2013, Leigh released his own brand of beer, Wakachangi, brewed by Harringtons Brewery.
+In July 2013, Leigh released his own brand of beer, Wakachangi, brewed by Harrington's Breweries.
 It was initially marketed to students having big parties around the country (notably in Dunedin) and sold in 2-litre bottles.
 Wakachangi was released nationwide at all Liquorlands in 330ml bottles in October 2013.
 Hart said the beer had "hardly a true word on the label"; it is said to be "a South Otago beer, with North Canterbury flavours, brewed by a West Coaster, with the ol' misty waters of the Waikato - est circa 1648", and winner of the Moon Breweries beer awards.